Zephyr417/SQL-Intermediate-project/README.md

-# Intermediate SQL - Sales Analysis
+# Customers Behavior Analysis - SQL,Python

 ## Overview
 Using contoso_100k dataset, a sample dataset simulating a company's sales data, to analyze customer behavior, customer groups, retention, and lifetime value to improve customer retention and maximize revenue.